 The tenant or SP can allocate only one quota on one cloud repository for each subtenant account.
 If the tenant or SP wants to provide to the subtenant multiple quotas on the same or different cloud repositories, they must create different subtenant accounts for this subtenant.

 The tenant or SP can specify the size of the subtenant quota or create unlimited subtenant quota.
 With unlimited subtenant quota, subtenant can use all storage space within the tenant quota on the cloud repository.
-In this case, the tenant should monitor tenant quota consumption to make sure that the amount of free space on the cloud repository if sufficient for storing backups created by this tenant and his or her subtenants.
+In this case, the tenant should monitor tenant quota consumption to make sure that the amount of free space on the cloud repository is sufficient for storing backups created by this tenant and its subtenants.